Feedback (Kanye West song): Critical reception

 "Feedback" received generally positive reviews from music critics.
 Writing for The Guardian, Alexis Petridis believed the song showed West as self-aware, describing it as him "wondering aloud whether he's actually gone round the twist".
 Philip Lewis of Mic complimented the confidence shown by West on the track.
 NMEs Luke Morgran Britton compared the song's "urgency and atonal" to that of West's 2013 album Yeezus, writing that "Yeezy returning back to his freestyle roots will excite old school fans bewildered by everything he’s done post-808s & Heartbreak."
-(Note: Review swaps the names of "Feedback" and "Freestyle 4") For Noisey Vice, Nick Greene responded to West's "name on genius that ain't crazy" line by describing Paul Newman as "a genius who wasn't crazy", although still praised "Feedback" as "a very good song".
+(Note: Review swaps the names of "Feedback" and "Freestyle 4") For Noisey Vice, Nick Greene responded to West's "name one genius that ain't crazy" line by describing Paul Newman as "a genius who wasn't crazy", although still praised "Feedback" as "a very good song".
 At Paste, Ryan Reed called the track "a hypnotic, erratic highlight" of the album.